-Stewart has criticised drivers, such Ayrton Senna and Michael Schumacher, however his tone has been more measured in his delivery of adjectives.
+Stewart has criticised drivers, such as Ayrton Senna and Michael Schumacher, however, his tone has been more measured in his delivery of adjectives.
 Stewart has rarely spoken one-on-one with Hamilton, the pair occasionally meet briefly at F1 photocalls.

 Sir Jackie Stewart is a former three times F1 world champion, he has driven against the greats during his time in the sport and when he finished his career he was the greatest F1 driver of all time before the Prost-Senna-Schumacher eras took over.

 Stewart has invited Hamilton to meet him at his home, but Hamilton has never accepted this open invitation.
 Stewart has in the past made measured comments on Hamilton, saying he is quite an aggressive driver compared to Rosberg who adopts a much smoother style.

 But after the 2016 Abu Dhabi Grand Prix Stewart went into verbal attack mode railing against Hamilton for not listening to team orders.
 To recap Hamilton’s only chance of winning the 2016 driver’s title was to significantly slow his race pace and back his teammate into the inferior chasing pack.

 Hamilton believed by doing so would put Rosberg under pressure, force him into a mistake and have him to finish outside the top three allowing Hamilton to make up the points deficit and win the championship.
 However, Mercedes wanted to end the last race of the season with a 1-2 finish.

 Mercedes wanted to effectively fix the outcome of the race, it’s good for PR and marketing purposes for sure.
 But Hamilton is a racer and sometimes a racer has to make difficult decisions in the knowledge it will not be well received.